Big Picture Project Management

 Add your project to Burndown and estimate the high level goals as deliverables.
 Estimating the high level goals is great because it's fast, everyone (even the non-technical people) can understand them, and they don't change nearly as much as the implementation details.
 The estimates don't have to be perfect and it's okay if they change over time because Burndown helps you know when they should change.
 This means you always have an up-to-date picture of your project.

 Track time against the big picture deliverables.
 As time is tracked against deliverables in Burndown, your entire project schedule is updated instantly.
 You'll always have the most up to date answers to the big picture question and it only takes a few minutes every day.
-For us, this process eliminates the need to have a daily standup.
+For us, this process eliminates unnecessary parts of standup meetings (or even the entire meeting).

 3 Reconcile (coming soon!)